kt7d/hello-world/README.md

 # hello-world
 1st try

-A bit about me following the tutorial.
+Trying to follow the tutorial by adding a bit about me.
 I'm a retiring electrical engineer with ham radio callsign KT7D.